 - 1. During regular classroom sessions, grades for all assignments will be provided preferably the next class meeting, but no later than two meetings following the class in which the assignment is due. - 2.
-Notification of academic status will be made at the end of the academic quarter or period of instruction, whichever is applicable. - 3.
-At the end of each quarter, apprentices enrolled in World Class Shipbuilder Curriculum (WCSC) and/or Trade Related Education Curriculum (TREC) courses or the Optional Programs will be provided updated, unofficial copies of their academic transcripts. - 4.
-Course grades are determined by evaluating apprentice performance on all course quizzes and tests.
+Notification of academic status will be made at the end of the academic quarter or period of instruction, whichever is applicable. - At the end of each quarter, apprentices enrolled in (WCSC) and/or Trade Related Education Curriculum (TREC) courses or the Optional Programs will be provided updated, unofficial copies of their academic transcripts. - 4.
+Course grades are determined by evaluating apprentice performance on all course assessments.
 Individual grades are numerical.

 GRADE AVERAGE MEANING

 Α 93-100 Excellent

 В 85-92 Above average

 С 77-84 Average

 D 70-76 Below average

 F Below 70 Failure

 1 Incomplete

 Р Pass

 W Withdraw